digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Byte (2/3)

-Byte length determines total number of values it can represent.
+Byte length determines total number of values a byte can represent.

 An 8-bit byte can represent up to 256 values.